stefan-baur/jesadido-poc/README.md

 # Jesadido - Proof of Concept

 This open source project implements the proof of concept of a new approach to dismantle language barriers by using of an emerging **formal Esperanto** called **Jesadido**.
-Therefore, Jesadido *(a formal kind of Esperanto)* might be useful for many multilingual solutions.
+Especially, Jesadido is very useful for adequate translated content.

 - Java 8 (jdk 8), JavaFX
 - Sonar (sonarqube 5.6)